ianl-terawe/academy/datascience/desktop/workspace.md

 <!--- check O/S version --->

+## X2Go Client

+X2Go installed on your computer with an open XFCE session.
+For more information, see [Install and configure the X2Go client](https://learn.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#x2go).

 ## Data Management

 Sorted BAM files (`CBS4C_sorted.bam` and `ER7A_sorted.bam`) and reference-genome files (`Saccharomyces_cerevisiae_STRs.txt` and `Saccharomyces_cerevisiae.fa`) from the first module are required as inputs for this module.
 Currently, these files reside in Azure blob storage.